Site map

-For centuries, Russian rulers faced serious challenges in managing their domain -- the world's largest country spread from Baltic to the Pacific.
-In the 1960s, with the advent of space technology, the Soviet government for the first time had an opportunity to reach vast regions of the country with telephone communications and TV signals.
-In fact, for many Soviet citizens inhabiting rural areas of the country, the satellite TV was the only evidence of the coming Space Age.
+For centuries, Russian rulers from Tsars to Bolsheviks faced serious challenges in managing their domain -- the world's largest country spread from Baltic to the Pacific.
+In the 1960s, with the advent of space technology, the Soviet government for the first time had an opportunity to almost instantly reach vast regions of the country with telephone communications and TV signals.
+In fact, for many Soviet citizens inhabiting rural areas of Russia, the satellite TV was the only evidence of the Space Age.

 Molniya series

-Although western developers overwhelmingly adopted 24-hour (geostationary) orbit for practical missions of communications satellites, the Russian engineers chose a different approach.
-The limitations of available rocket power prompted OKB-1 to seek a less energy-consuming orbit suitable for communications.
+Although western developers overwhelmingly adopted 24-hour (geostationary) orbit for practical missions of communications satellites, Soviet engineers chose a different approach.
+The limitations of available rocket power prompted OKB-1 to seek a less energy-hungry orbit suitable for communications.
 Resulting studies came up with a hugely elongated ellipse, whose apogee, or the highest point, would be over the northern hemisphere, providing but continuous "view" of the Russian territory.
 Such trajectories became known as Molniya (Lighting) orbits, after a long-lasting series of satellites the USSR had introduced in 1965.
+In 1967, Molniya satellite network became a basis for the Orbita TV network.
+The first test transmission of TV broadcast from Moscow's Ostankino TV station to the Soviet Far East was made at the beginning of November 1967.
+The system was declared operational on November 7 of the same year, the 50th anniversary of the Bolshevik Revolution of 1917.

 Soviet geostationary satellites